- Please be patient as delays may occur during busy times.

 - Food waste (Sites 2, 4, 7, & 8 only)

 - Garbage (household waste and bulky items under 8 feet long/wide)

 - Mattresses (limit 2 mattresses and 2 box springs per day per person)

-- Mixed recycling (metal food & drink cans, glass bottles & jars, mixed paper & cartons, plastic bottles, tubs, jugs & jars)
+- Mixed recycling (metal food & drink cans, glass bottles & jars, mixed paper, food and beverage cartons, plastic bottles, tubs, jugs & jars)

 - Oyster shells

 - Scrap metal (power equipment must be drained of gas & oil)